 A nursing home, or its owner, or proprietor, can be held liable for negligently caring for its residents.
 In such a case, the injured resident must prove: 1) that the nursing home’s owner or employees breached a duty of care owed to the resident; 2) that the resident was injured by this breach; and, 3) that the nursing home owner’s or employee’s conduct caused the injury.
 In a case where a resident dies because of the nursing home’s negligence, it is not necessary to prove that the resident would have survived if not for the negligence.
 If the defendant accelerated the resident’s death by just minutes or even seconds, it may be liable for such death, and if the negligence caused the resident additional pain and suffering, the nursing home can be liable to the resident’s estate.
+For further information and legal advocacy, inform Boca Raton personal injury attorney now.

 The liability of a nursing home owner or employees can result from negligent personal supervision and care, negligent hiring and retention of employees, negligent maintenance of the premises, and negligent selection or maintenance of equipment.
 A nursing home can be liable under the doctrine of “respondeat superior” for any wrongful acts of its employees that are committed within the scope of the employee’s duties.
 To succeed under this theory, the injured person must show that at the time of his or her injuries, the employee was acting on behalf of the nursing home and in furtherance of its business.